-At the most basic level, DOCSIS 3.1 has boosted bandwidth capacities from 1Gbps downstream to 10Gbps and allows 100Mbps upstream to 1Gbps.
-The standard is backwards compatible with the previous generation and even coexists with networks running DOCSIS 3.0.
-Although this is a significant improvement over the previous iteration, the bandwidth growth rate is roughly half of the prediction from Butter’s Law.
+At the most basic level, DOCSIS 3.1 boosts bandwidth capacities to 10Gbps downstream and raises upstream to 1Gbps.
+The DOCSIS 3.1 standard is backward compatible with DOCSIS 3.0, easing your network migration efforts.
+Although DOCSIS 3.1 delivers significant capacity improvement over DOCSIS 3.0, the bandwidth growth rate is roughly half of the Butter’s Law prediction.

-However, using a DOCSIS 3.1 modulation of 4096-QAM we end up just north of 64.32Mbps while the previous capped modulation of 256-QAM is only able to achieve a theoretical rate of 42.88Mbps.
-This has a theoretical advantage of 50 percent increase of data capacity using the same 6Mhz channel.
-In reality, the two numbers end up being 54Mbps and 38.81Mbps respectively (due to DOCSIS overhead and spectral efficiencies).
+Now at DOCSIS 3.1 4096-QAM modulation, we end up just north of 64.32Mbps while the previously capped modulation of 256-QAM achieves a theoretical rate of 42.88Mbps, presenting a 50% theoretical data capacity increase using the same 6Mhz channel.
+In reality, the two numbers translate to 54Mbps and 38.81Mbps respectively (due to DOCSIS overhead and spectral efficiencies).

 How is this all achieved?
-Spectral efficiencies of higher order modulations.
-Using 256-QAM, the highest modulation available in DOCSIS 3.0, as a benchmark we can compare at a basic level what the spectral efficiencies are using this formula:
+The answer is spectral efficiencies of higher-order modulations.
+By employing 256-QAM, the highest modulation available in DOCSIS 3.0 as a benchmark, let’s compare at a basic level what the spectral efficiencies are using this formula:

 bandwidth = rate* x log2(modulation)